 For several decades knowledge of the tunnel gradually faded.
 The south portal was buried under Deer Creek Commons, and the north portal remained in obscurity buried under trees and brush in the creek bed of a lonely industrial neighborhood.
 It is not known what happened to the three vertical shafts in Walnut Hills, but they could still be there under some unassuming manhole cover or bulkhead a few feet below ground.
 It is also possible that they were filled in over time, being used as garbage dumps for the surrounding neighborhood.
 In March of 1966 however, the tunnel was rediscovered by construction workers excavating for I-71.
 A stretch of the tunnel very close to the south portal was breached and quickly filled with dirt after a few newspaper articles and some photographs were taken.
 The north portal was also buried a few years later when highway construction reached Avondale, and the remaining section of tunnel was blocked off by a poured concrete bulkhead.
 About 550 feet of the north end of the tunnel remains in place south of the bulkhead however, and as mentioned already, the retaining walls for the north approach could very well still be in place below the surface.
 In fact, because of the low grade, the rest of the tunnel may still be in place under I-71, though filled in.
 A similar situation might exist near the south portal as well, since the highway bridge straddles the tunnel location somewhat.
-In November 2007, a backhoe that was excavating for the SpringHill Suites Mariott partially fell into the south end of the tunnel near the northeast corner of Florence Avenue and Eden Park Drive.
+On December 5, 2007, a backhoe that was excavating for the SpringHill Suites Mariott partially fell into the south end of the tunnel near the northeast corner of Florence Avenue and Eden Park Drive.
 Some brief investigation was done, but it doesn't appear that any photographs were taken.
 Controlled density fill, which is basically a weak form of concrete, was dumped into the opening to fill the breach.
 Nevertheless, about 500 feet of tunnel is probably still intact north of there, ending under the north curb line of Florence Avenue near the corner of a parking lot's retaining wall.

 The failure of this project is rather unfortunate, to say the least.
 Had it actually been completed, the Deer Creek Tunnel would have changed the shape of Cincinnati's growth immensely more than the subway project 70 years later.
 It's possible the CH&D would be the only mainline railroad in the Mill Creek Valley south of Sharonville.
 That would certainly have impacted the valley's industrial growth, a great deal of which would have shifted to Avondale, Evanston, Norwood, and Bond Hill.
 No doubt it would also have greatly impacted the railroad terminal pattern of the city.
 The Plum Street station would likely have remained a smaller facility for just two or three railroads, rather than growing into the city's first union station, Central Union Depot.
 Court Street would be much more important on the other hand, becoming the de facto union station for Cincinnati.
 We would have seen much more substantial connecting tracks along Eggleston Avenue from the Pan Handle station, and perhaps a direct connection with a much more substantial L&N bridge.
 Even without the completed tunnel, plans were floated in the early part of the 20th century for a union station along the north end of downtown.
 Had the tunnel been finished, this plan would almost surely have been implemented, perhaps using the drained canal bed for approach tracks.
 Of course the very ambitiousness and potential impacts of the Cincinnati & Dayton Short Line was a big part of its ultimate failure.
 As many new railroads were being constructed into Cincinnati at the time, investors were unwilling to jeopardize their previously made contributions to competing railroad companies like the CH&D, Little Miami, or the Marietta & Cincinnati.
 Financial blackballing by the relatively young but already powerful interests of the existing and under construction railroads and their financiers prevented the Dayton Short Line from raising enough capital to finish its tunnel.
 We will never know for sure how things would be different had the project been completed, even partially, but it is nonetheless a fascinating thought.